Recognizing Seasonal Affective Disorder

 Some individuals will have a sudden increase or decrease in appetite.
 These symptoms can lead to unhealthy weight gain or weight loss.

 Irregular sleep patterns can create a cycle of oversleeping and being overtired.
-Oversleeping causes lethargy, which manifests as a loss of energy and fatigue.
-We lack motivation, and our energy levels are too low to do anything, even simple tasks.
+Oversleeping can lead to lethargy, resulting in low energy and persistent fatigue.
+Motivation often decreases, and energy levels may feel too low to manage even simple tasks.

 Isolating Behavior